 A triumph was the greatest honour that an Emperor or general would ever receive in ancient Rome.
-The absolute highlight of a career.
+Adding to the triumphal arches of Rome was the absolute highlight of a successful military career.
 It required the conquest of new territory, the acquisition of great riches for Rome and the inevitable capture of prisoners of war to supply the all-important slave economy.

 Think the 4th of July parades in America.
 The conquering hero would enter the city in a quadriga, the four-horse chariot, and follow a prescribed route through the circuses and streets of Rome.
 The entire population would line the streets to cheer the great victory and party, party, party.
-Every triumphal procession ended parading through the Roman Forum and sacrifices the number one god Jupiter at his temple on the Capitoline hill.
+Every triumphal procession ended parading through the Roman Forum to make sacrifices to the number one god Jupiter at his temple on the Capitoline Hill.